-Ten crackers rolled, piece butter, soaked in one quart milk over night.
-In the morning add five well beaten eggs, one cup sugar, two cups stoned raisins, one cup currants, citron, cinnamon, nutmeg and very little flour (one tablespoonful flour), salt.
+Soak crackers in one quart milk over night.
+In the morning add well-beaten eggs, sugar, raisins, currants, citron, cinnamon, nutmeg, flour and salt.
 Steam four or five hours.

 Sauce for cracker pudding.-One cup sugar, one egg beaten to a froth; pour one cup hot milk over it, little salt.
 Flavor with wine or brandy.